Skip to main content

 Students are usually able to incorporate a study abroad program into their four years of college through a semester, year or summer.
 This may be harder to do in some majors than in others, and it requires careful planning in order to fulfill both degree and major requirements as well as study abroad program pre-requisites.
 Many study abroad programs accept students in their sophomore, junior or senior year.

-Courses, credits and grades earned while studying abroad will appear on the Smith transcript as transfer credits.
-This information will include the name of the program or university, followed by a full listing of the course titles, the credits and the grades.
+Courses, credits, and grades earned while studying abroad will appear on the Smith transcript as transfer credits.
+This information will include the name of the program or university, followed by a full listing of the course titles, the credits, and the grades.

 Grades earned for courses taken abroad will not be included in the Smith GPA, although the letter grade will be printed on the transcript.

-The only exceptions to this policy are the courses, credits and grades earned on the Smith programs in Geneva, Hamburg, Paris and Florence.
+The only exceptions to this policy are the courses, credits and grades earned on the Smith programs in Geneva, Hamburg, Paris, and Florence.
 For these programs, the courses and credits will appear on the Smith transcript as Smith courses and the grades will be factored into the Smith GPA.

 Some families are used to using cell phones to communicate often and rapidly within the United States.
-Please bear in mind that depending on the country and region your daughter is heading to, cell phone communication may be readily available, but expensive, so cell phones are best used locally while in-country.
+Please bear in mind that depending on the country and region your student is heading to, cell phone communication may be readily available, but expensive, so cell phones are best used locally while in-country.
 There is also a chance cell phone connectivity may be spotty or unavailable.

 • Make sure that you have the telephone/fax/email information for the program administrator overseas in case of an emergency.